woleet/woleet-cli/README.md

 Since anchoring is not a realtime operation, the tool is supposed to be run on a regular basis (or at least a second time when all proof receipts are ready to download).
 Obviously, the files that were already anchored are not re-anchored.

-If the option --strict is provided, for each file that already have a proof receipt, the tool checks that the hash of the file still matches the hash in the receipt (to detect file changes).
+If the option --strict is provided, for each file that already have a proof receipt, the tool checks that the hash of the file still matches the hash in the receipt (to detect file changes), in addition when signing the pubkey is check as well.
 If they differ, the file is re-anchored and the old receipt is kept, except if --prune is set in that case the old receipt is deleted.
 If the original file is no longer present and the option --prune is provided, the old receipt/pending file will be deleted.

 To sum up, this tool can be used to generate and maintain the set of timestamped proofs of existence for all files in a given directory.